Before we dive into the algorithm, let’s set the scene.

-While you might want your channel to be all things for everyone, that isn’t the best route.
+While you might want your channel to be everything for everyone, that isn’t the best route.
 Instead, find a niche where you can provide quality content and capitalize on gaps in that niche.
 It might take some time to find yours, but make the best use of it once you do.

-Upload consistently and upload often
+Upload consistently and upload often.

-While some YouTubers like Mark Rober post a video once a month, they manage to gain millions of subscribers.
+While some YouTubers like Mark Rober post a video once a month, they gain millions of subscribers.
 This is because of the quality of the content they put out.
 For most people, posting quality content as often as possible is your best bet at beating the algorithm.

-Optimize metadata of the videos
+Optimize the metadata of the videos.

-Promote on multiple platforms
+Promote on multiple platforms.

 Do not stick to any one social media platform for promoting your content.
 Instead, make use of everything you can get your hands on.
 Of course, it makes sense that you have a decent following first, but you need to start somewhere.

 If you’ve watched Gary Vee‘s videos on Instagram, you might be familiar with the power of engagement.
 Replying to comments and tailoring content based on feedback go a long way in boosting your video.
-Find favor in the eyes of the YouTube algorithm, and you should achieve success with a little patience.
+Find favor in the eyes of the YouTube algorithm, and you should achieve success with a bit of patience.

 Don’t be afraid to experiment.